 - Data are based on morbidity assigned to specific health regions and health districts, regardless of where the field investigation may have occurred.
 Epidemiologic follow-up is not always performed by health department staff in the locality where morbidity is assigned.

-- Month and year correspond to the event date which represents the earliest date among illness onset date, diagnosis date, specimen collection date, date reported to local public health, or the date the investigation was initiated.
+- Past year’s data is counted using the year of report to CDC or MMWR year.
+Current year data are considered preliminary and are counted using the month and year of the event date, which represents the earliest known date among illness onset date, diagnosis date, specimen collection date, date reported to local public health, or the date the investigation was initiated.

 - Data include only those investigations for which notifications have been submitted and approved by VDH Central Office staff as meeting CDC/CSTE case definition criteria.

 - A surveillance case definition is a set of uniform criteria used to define a disease for public health surveillance.
 Surveillance case definitions enable public health officials to classify and count cases consistently across reporting jurisdictions.
-Every year, some case definitions are updated which could impact case counts from year to year.
-This should be considered when interpreting trend of time.
+Every year, some case definitions are updated, which could impact case counts from year to year.
+This should be considered when interpreting trends over time.

-For additional surveillance data resources, please visit https://www.vdh.virginia.gov/disease-prevention/disease-prevention/hiv-aids-sexually-transmitted-disease-std-hepatitis-reports/
+For additional surveillance data, please visit the Communicable Disease Data Page.